Conflict in the Tigray area displaced millions of people.

 Cases of abuse and gender-based violence are increasingly being reported, leading women and girls to seek protection in fear of retaliation.

-Doctors are dealing with power cuts, shortage of medication, and medical equipment.
+Doctors are dealing with power cuts, shortage of medication, and medical equipment, not to mention the increased exposure of people to COVID-19.

 Villages have been destroyed and many communities lost everything, from household items to livestock and farming equipment.
 Several facilities were looted.